 How to set up your Test Event

 The first step you’ll need to take is to create a new event in your Brazen account using one of your existing templates.
-If you need a refresher on how to create a new event, please reference this support article.
+If you need a refresher on how to create a new event, please reference the event creation walkthrough below.

 **IMPORTANT NOTE**Be sure to include the keywords “TEST” or “DEMO” in the title of your test event, so that these events are excluded from reports, and do not count against your booth limits!(i.e. “TEST 4/6 - Open House Event).